Office of Admissions

 - A maximum of 66 academic hours plus four hours of kinesiology activity from junior or community colleges may apply toward a bachelor’s degree.
 If more than 66 hours are transferred, the student’s academic dean will determine which hours will be included in the 66 and how those courses will be substituted in the degree plan.

 - A repeated course is considered only once, and the best grade is used when computing the transfer GPA needed for acceptance into SFA.

 - Grade points from transferable courses are not calculated into SFA’s GPA and appear on the student’s record as transfer credit.

-- Quarter hours convert to semester hours based of the following formula: 1 quarter-hour = 2/3 of semester hour.
+- Quarter hours convert to semester hours based on the following formula: 1 quarter-hour = 2/3 of semester hour.
 All other types of credit are converted to semester hours.

 - There is no limit for credits transferred from senior colleges/universities.
-However, all students must complete a minimum of 42 semester hours in residence at SFA in order to earn a bachelor’s degree.
+However, all students must meet the in-residency requirement at SFA in order to earn a bachelor’s degree.

 - Credit for vocational/technical, WECM and experiential learning can only be used in the Bachelor of Applied Arts and Sciences program or in certain approved signed articulation agreements.
 Individuals wanting additional information on the B.A.A.S. program should contact the dean’s office of the College of Liberal and Applied Arts.